microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/printjob-update-configuration.md

 In the request body, supply the values of the relevant [printJobConfiguration](../resources/printjobconfiguration.md) fields.
 Existing properties that are not included in the request body will maintain their previous values.

 ## Response
-If successful, this method returns a `204 No Content` response code.
+If successful, this method returns a `200 OK` response code, with updated printJobConfiguration object in the response body.

 ## Example
 The following example shows how to call this API.